 Where there are card payments, there are payment disputes.
-As a Square Card owner, you can count on us to help you through this process and present your claim to the merchant in a timely manner.
+As a Square Checking account holder, you can count on us to help you through this process and present your dispute to the merchant in a timely manner.

 Ensure the payment has posted to your account and isn’t pending or voided.

-Some merchants (e.g. gas stations) will place a temporary hold on your Square Card to authorize your purchase.
+Some merchants (e.g. gas stations) will place a temporary hold on your checking account to authorize your purchase.
 This temporary hold will be higher than the actual transaction amount, typically $75 or $100.
 We call these transactions pending authorizations.
 These pending authorizations can take up to 14 days to clear.

 Contact the merchant to try and resolve your concerns.
-We aren’t able to pursue a claim if you haven’t attempted to resolve the issue with the merchant directly.
+We aren’t able to pursue a dispute if you haven’t attempted to resolve the issue with the merchant directly.

-Please note: when you file a claim for unauthorized, or fraudulent charges, we may need to deactivate your Square Card to prevent any additional unauthorized charges from processing.
-If your Square Card is deactivated, you can order a new card directly from the Square app, or from your online Square Dashboard.
+Please note: when you file a dispute for unauthorized, or fraudulent charges, we may need to deactivate your Square Debit Card to prevent any additional unauthorized charges from processing.
+If your Square Debit Card is deactivated, you can order a new card directly from the Square app, or from your online Square Dashboard.

 Transaction date and dollar amount